srikanthvelma/Ansible/Docs/Ansible_preparation.md

   ```

 * **Adhoc command**
-* Adhoc command is a way of running ansible module by constructing command line
+* Adhoc command is a way of running ansible module by constructing command line using `/usr/bin/ansible`
 * We use adhoc commands for activities which donot require automation.
+* `ansible -i hosts -m setup -a "filter=distribution all`

 * **conditionals**
 * [refer]https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html